JanLikar/levenshtein-sys/Readme.md

 # levenshtein-sys
-A thin wrapper around a C library
+A thin Rust wrapper around the `levenshtein.c` C library.
+It was made for learning purposes.